 For many years, the majority of my design work has been focused on creating consoles and technical furniture for the control rooms and media production suites of radio and television broadcasting facilities.
-I founded Eastboard Consoles in 1979 to address this developing market, and have served international clients ranging from individual TV stations to national networks, to the Olympics, with project scopes from a single console to multi-room, multi-floor broadcast centers.
-You can see more of my work at www.eastboard.com.
-Eastboard is now a division of the A/S Custom Furniture Company.
+In early 1979, I founded Eastboard Consoles to address the rapidly-developing market for these specialized workstations, and have completed projects for international clients ranging from the Nagano Olympics, to national networks and individual TV stations, with project scopes ranging from a single console to entire, multi-floor broadcast facilities.
+You can see my technical furniture designs and download project briefs at www.eastboard.com.
+In 2005, Eastboard Consoles became a division of the A/S Custom Furniture Company.

-Over the last few years, the broadcasting facility model has changed, becoming more centralized, and reducing the need for control rooms at local stations, while at the same time, equipment has become increasingly smaller and more capable, requiring far less operational workspace.
-These changes, coupled with the work-from-home trend, have reduced the demand for consoles in general, but especially for custom designs, which tend to be more expensive; today’s TV station budgets favor lower-cost technical furniture products.
-And so I created the RACKBLOCKS Modular Console System, an easily-assembled, highly adaptable set of components for creating workstations of any length, layout, or configuration.
-RACKBLOCKS is a versatile, quick, cost-effective method for building control room consoles of all types.
+With today’s trend toward consolidation, and the proliferation of centralized broadcast hubs, the need for elaborate, multi-tier control rooms at local stations is waning.
+At the same time, production equipment has become increasingly smaller and more capable, requiring far less workspace than before.
+These trends have reduced the demand for consoles in general, but especially for expensive custom designs, and TV station budgets now favor lower-cost technical furniture products.
+To address this need, in 2006 I created the RACKBLOCKS Modular Console System, an easily-assembled, highly adaptable, cost-effective set of components designed to quickly build consoles, technical furniture, and monitor walls of any length, layout, or configuration.